National Safety Council (NSC): Most Serious Injuries Occur at Home

 After any type of accident, it is always important to seek medical attention.
 Tell your doctor or pediatrician what happened, and try to obtain as thorough a diagnosis as possible.

 2. Keep Everything

-Regardless of what happened and the extent of the damaged caused, make sure you keep everything.
+Regardless of what happened and the extent of the damage caused, make sure you keep everything.
 Do not throw out any packaging or damaged items, and do not make any repairs until after an investigation has been completed.